AUS - WAS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Austin to Washington, D.C. costs $238 on the route between Austin (AUS) and Baltimore (BWI).
-Over the past month, this route was, on average, 19% cheaper than other Austin-Washington, D.C. routes.
+The absolute cheapest return flight from Austin to Washington, D.C. costs $210 on the route between Austin (AUS) and Washington, D.C.
+Dulles Intl Airport (IAD).
+However, over the past month, flights between Austin (AUS) and Baltimore (BWI) were, on average, 36% cheaper than other Austin-Washington, D.C. routes.
 The most popular route is between Austin (AUS) and Washington, D.C.
 Dulles Intl Airport (IAD).

 What’s the cheapest day of the week to fly from Austin to Washington, D.C.?